AlemsegedYo/Weather-API-SQL-LITE/README.md

 ## Features

+- **Database Modeling (`models.py`):** Normalized schema for weather and statistics using SQLAlchemy ORM.
-- **Data Ingestion**: Import weather data from text files into a SQLite database.
+- **Data Ingestion:** Import weather data from text files into a SQLite database.
-- **Statistical Computation**: Compute yearly weather statistics (average max/min temperature, total precipitation) for each station.
+- **Statistical Computation:** Compute yearly weather statistics (average max/min temperature, total precipitation) for each station.
-- **REST API**: Query weather records and statistics via a Flask-based API with filtering and pagination.
+- **REST API:** Query weather records and statistics via a Flask-based API with filtering and pagination.
-- **Modular Scripts**: Separate scripts for ingestion, computation, and API serving.
+- **Modular Scripts:** Separate scripts for ingestion, computation, and API serving.
-- **Testing**: Unit tests for API endpoints and ingestion logic.
+- **Testing:** Unit tests for API endpoints and ingestion logic.

 ## Key Functionality